Skip to main content

 Specialist in Low Vision and Blindness Sequence

 With the passage of appropriate licensing exams, this program leads to Illinois Professional Licensure for Low Vision and Blindness Specialist.
-Teachers of children with visual impairments work with learners who are blind or who have low vision, from preschool through high school.
+Teachers of children with visual impairments work with learners who are blind or visually impaired, from preschool through age 21.
 Sequence-specific assessment: Braille proficiency tests.

 View Specialist in Low Vision and Blindness Sequence Course Requirements